 Located right in the middle of California, San Francisco is an incredibly diverse and welcoming 46 square mile city.

-Like any big city, there are certainly some positives and negatives (mostly the high cost of living), but most people who come here end up returning time and time again because of San Francisco’s unique quirks, natural beauty, and endless choices for things to do.
+Like any big city, there are certainly some positives and negatives (mostly the high cost of living).
+Still, most people who come here end up returning time and time again because of San Francisco’s unique quirks, natural beauty, and endless choices for things to do.

 How to Get Around in San Francisco